Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Weakening gravitational binding by energy injection.

-Figure~\ref{fig:Feedback} shows the evolution of the density profile (left), gravitational potential (middle), and $|E_{\rm bind}|$ (right) in 2 Gyr.
+where the central density slope is governed by $\gamma$, with smaller values of $\gamma$ corresponding to less gravitationally bound halos. \autoref{fig:Feedback} shows the evolution of the density profile (left), gravitational potential (middle), and $|E_{\rm bind}|$ (right) in 2 Gyr.
 We compute $E_{\rm bind}$ by integrating the gas density over the total gravitational potential ($\Psi_{\rm tot}$), $E_{\rm bind} = 4\pi\int dr r^2 \Psi_{\rm tot} \rho_{\rm gas}$.
 The results illustrate that impulsive feedback heats the inner orbits, leading to an expansion of centrally cored density profile, a shallowing of the central potential, and a reduction in the central baryonic binding energy.
 By $2$ Gyr, $|E_{\rm bind}|$ has decreased by over 10\%.
-We will use collision simulations to show that even this modest reduction can substantially enhance the BDDG formation.
+We will use collision simulations to show that even this modest reduction can substantially enhance the DMDG formation.

 We also contrast this with the effect of SIDM, a distinct core formation mechanism.
-To this end, we simulate the same initial condition as in the 1a and 1b benchmarks (Table~\ref{Tab1}), considering only gravity and using the \texttt{Gadget-2}-based SIDM module developed in Yang et al.~\cite{yang220503392,yang:2022mxl}, adopting a cross section of $\sigma/m = 20~\rm{cm^2 g^{-1}}$.

-In Fig.~\ref{fig:Feedback}, the evolved density profile at $2~\rm Gyr$ is shown in gray.
+To this end, we simulate the same initial condition as in the 1a and 1b benchmarks (\autoref{Tab:1}), considering only gravity and using the \texttt{Gadget-2}-based SIDM module developed in \citet{yang220503392} and \citet{yang:2022mxl}, adopting a cross section of $\sigma/m = 20~\rm{cm^2 g^{-1}}$.
+In \autoref{fig:Feedback}, the evolved density profile at $2~\rm Gyr$ is shown in gray.
 While the SIDM halo develops a core of comparable size to that formed by feedback, its gravitational potential remains deep, and $|E_{\rm bind}|$ slightly increases rather than decreases.
 This suggests that baryonic binding, if quantified observationally, could serve as a diagnostic to distinguish between the two core formation mechanisms.

-{\bf Simulation setup.} To illustrate the impact of energy injection into halos in a model-independent manner, we adopt the following NFW-like extension for the halo density profile~\cite{Graham:2005xx,2018MNRAS.480L.106O}

-where the central density slope is governed by $\gamma$, with smaller values of $\gamma$ corresponding to less gravitationally bound halos.
+\autoref{Tab:1} summarizes the configurations and results of representative simulations.
+The labels $\gamma=0.1$ and $\gamma=1$ correspond to simulations with and without weakened baryonic gravitational binding.
+We model the density profiles using an extended NFW profile with an inner slope controlled by the parameter $\gamma$.